concord-consortium/s3-log-importer/README.md

 3. `npm run pull-logs <START-ID> <END-ID>` - pulls metadata from the remote log table into the local database.
 4. `npm run get-times` - returns the min and max times from the local and remote database.
 5. `npm run normalize-timestamps` - normalizes all the timestamps in the local database.
-6. `npm run push-logs <START-DATE> <END-DATE>` - pulls and normalizes parameters and extras in remote log table and creates and saves parquet file on S3.
+6. `npm run push-logs <START-DATE> [<END-DATE>]` - pulls and normalizes parameters and extras in remote log table and creates and saves parquet file on S3.
+If END-DATE is not provided it defaults to START-DATE (to push 1 day's worth)